 In order to register for electronic voting, you need to submit your registration via the BigPulse application and provide proof of your identity.

-Six weeks before the GM, the registration for electronic voting will open.
-An invitation for registration will be sent by the BigPulse voting application to all registered contacts of RIPE NCC members with full member status.
+Five weeks before the GM, an invitation for registration will be sent by the BigPulse voting application to all registered contacts of RIPE NCC members with full member status.
 By following the instructions in the invitation, registration with BigPulse is submitted.

 For those registries with multiple registered contacts, only the first registration will be accepted, as there can only be one registration per LIR.
 If you represent more than one registry, you can select all these registries in the BigPulse application.